 The Patrol Division, consisting of 16 full-time Deputy Sheriffs, responds to all 466 square miles of Cherokee County.
-Patrol is comprised of three overlapping nine-hour shifts that cover three zones and each deputy is assigned to patrol one or more zones.
+Patrol is comprised of four overlapping 12-hour shifts that cover three zones and each deputy is assigned to patrol one or more zones.

 Each patrol unit is equipped with all necessary warning lights and devices as required by law, as well as items to provide basic roadside services to the motoring public.
 Other items include video camera, microphone, fingerprint collection kits, field test kits for controlled substances, and protective equipment.
 Each full-time unit is also equipped with a Mobile Data Terminal which allows deputies to check for wanted or missing persons and to run serial numbers of possible stolen items.
 The terminals have also increased the amount of time an officer is on patrol by allowing the officers to complete all incidents and arrest reports in the vehicle and allow them to remain stationary in their patrol zone.